Unity-Technologies/com.unity.cinemachine/README.md

     ### **Contributors** *(optional)*
     Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-1. Update **LICENSE.md**

-    * Public repositories on GitHub are often used to share open source software.
-For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software.
-For mor detail on the right licence to use see [Choose a Licence](https://choosealicense.com/)

 1. Update **CHANGELOG.md**

     * Every new feature or bug fix should have a trace in this file.
 For more details on the chosen changelog format see [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).